-You may see a new look in Google search results very soon, if not at some point today.
+You may see a new look in Google search results very soon, if not at some point today, when universal search results start showing at Google.

 Google had a lot of announcements during their Searchology Day presentation this morning.
 Danny Sullivan provides a detailed look at changes that we will see in search results in Google 2.0: Google Universal Search.